dvouna/speech_driven_rag_chatbot_using_langchain_and_gpt/README.md

-# Speech Driven RAG Chatbot with LangChain and GPT
+# DashMate - Speech Driven RAG Chatbot with LangChain and GPT

+DashMate is your intelligent, audio-powered assistant for understanding your car's warning messages and technical documentation.
+Simply speak your question about a dashboard light or a car manual detail, and DashMate will provide an instant, clear audio explanation.

 ![Python](https://img.shields.io/badge/Python-3.10%2B-blue?logo=python)
 ![OS](https://img.shields.io/badge/OS-Cross--platform-lightgrey?logo=windows)